 The winners of the 2016 TFG Product Awards were announced this week (on Tuesday 26th July).
 The awards recognised and highlighted innovation in technology and new products which help improve the trade finance industry.

-Trade Finance Global calls for the need to innovate, disrupt and change the trade, commodity and structured finance sector to stimulate competition, growth and efficiency for businesses accessing trade finance.
+TFG calls for the need to innovate, disrupt and change the trade, commodity and structured finance sector to stimulate competition, growth and efficiency for businesses accessing trade finance.

 The TFG Product Awards recognised exceptional candidates materially investing in, and leading the way in terms of technology platforms, great products and streamlining trade, thus helping SMEs to trade and export internationally, a market worth $3tn USD per year.